arshafiee/crack-detection-release/README.md

 # crack-detection-release
 Software release of the "Crack Detection for Objective Quality Assessment of Rendered 3D Textured Meshes" paper.
+To appear upon publication.